GermanBrainRot/Project-Galileo/README.md

 ## Note

 Western audiences may find it odd to mix physics with political philosophy.
-For me, political philosophy is just another field of scientific inquiry and historically, the idea of combining the two is not that odd.
+For me, political philosophy is just another field of scientific inquiry and historically, [the idea of combining the two is not that odd](https://en.wikipedia.org/wiki/Galileo_affair).
 Also, when the [in-group does it](https://www.youtube.com/watch?v=MDVyGmdayAk), it is not seen as odd either.
+When the [out-group does it, then even apologizes and provides a neatly isolated philosophy-of-nature-only version and asks to be judged on the merit of the argument](https://www.umwelt-wissenschaft.de/forum/naturphilosophische-themen/340-entschuldigung-und-regelkonformer-versuch), it is unacceptable.
 The western reader is asked to patiently read the text in the linear order intended by the author to maximize the chance of understanding the meaning.

 ## Back to Materialism!